In the guide

 There is a list of 14 specific food allergens, the presence of which must always be brought to the attention of the consumer.
 Failure to do so is a criminal offence and, in the most extreme cases, could cause someone to die.

 It is a general requirement of food law that unsafe food must not be placed on the market.
 Consumers will take into consideration any information provided by the business when deciding whether food is safe for them to eat.
-For people with food allergies, dishes containing the food they react to are 'unsafe' and, therefore, you must ensure that you give full and accurate information about which allergens are in the food.
+For people with food allergies, dishes containing the food they react to are 'unsafe' and, therefore, you must give full and accurate information about which allergens are in the food.

 Allergenic ingredients